SevakulaNaveen/animestore/README.md

 use two terminals one for running React project and one for Server
 ### In the first terminal run
-npm run dev
+- npm run dev
+- which starts your react project

 ### In the second terminal to start the server run
-nodemon app.cjs
+- nodemon app.cjs
-which runs the server at http://localhost:3000/ this is where you apis calls are made
+- which runs the server at http://localhost:3000/ this is where you apis calls are made

 # Technologies Used
 - MongoDB (Database)
 - Express.js (Backend)